July 3-13, 2021

 Her Irish Road Trip, LLC

-After a leisurely breakfast at the hotel, we take a two-hour walking tour guided by a post-graduate history student of either Trinity College or the National University of Ireland.
-Dublin is a cornucopia of sights, sounds, and tastes, and you will be independent for most of the afternoon, so that you can pursue your own interests.
-I recommend a hop-on-hop-off bus tour or the Trinity College tour (including the Book of Kells, circa 800, the Gospels penned by Columban monks in a very ornate fashion).
+This morning, we will take a two-hour walking tour guided by a post-graduate history student of either Trinity College or the National University of Ireland.
+The tour starts at Trinity College grounds, the iconic Irish university.
+Dublin is a cornucopia of sights, sounds, and tastes, and you will be independent for most of the afternoon after the tour, so that you can pursue your own interests.
+I recommend a hop-on-hop-off bus tour or the more specific Trinity College tour (including the Book of Kells, circa 800, the Gospel penned by Columban monks in an ornate fashion).
 Other fun spots include the Guinness Storehouse and Grafton Street for shopping and “buskers” (street performers).
-There are parks galore throughout Dublin for walking and people-watching.
-I will provide a list of places to see & things to do.
+There are parks galore throughout Dublin for walking and people-watching, including the stunning National Botanic Gardens .
+I will provide a list of places to see and things to do.
 We can stay in touch by texting and sharing our whereabouts.
-We meet up at the hotel prior to dinner at Gloria’s favorite Dublin restaurant in the Stoneybatter neighborhood.
+We will meet up at the hotel prior to dinner at Gloria’s favorite restaurant in Dublin in the Stoneybatter neighborhood.

 Day #2 in Dublin is for hitting attractions that appeal to you.
 In the evening, we will try to see a play or Riverdance at one of Dublin’s historic theatres, which is an extra cost.
 This may be announced later and is optional.
-We will meet up for a farewell drink later in the evening, perhaps at the famous Brazen Head Pub, as this is our last night in Ireland and we must be merry.
+We will meet up for a farewell drink in the evening, perhaps at the famous Brazen Head Pub, as this is our last night in Ireland and we must be merry.

 We share taxis to the Dublin Airport and kiss and hug goodbye—for we are vaccinated against the coronavirus!